 Lists of reservations (Annex SERVIN-1: Existing measures and Annex SERVIN-4: Contractual service suppliers and independent professionals) and the annex on guidelines for arrangements on the recognition of professional qualifications (Annex SERVIN-6) can be consulted here, on p.555, p.772 and p.795 respectively.

-If you hold a UK professional title, you will not be able to practise law in France under current conditions at the end of the transition period (31 December 2020).
+If you hold a British professional title, you will not be able to continue to practice in France under the current conditions at the end of the transition period (December 31, 2020).

-To continue to practise, you will need to apply for recognition of your professional qualifications.
-Applications filed before the end of the transition period will be reviewed under the same conditions as now, even after 31 December 2020.
-If your application is approved, you will be able to practise in France under the French title of lawyer.
+To continue practicing, you must apply for recognition of your professional qualifications.
+Applications submitted before the end of the transition period will be examined under the same conditions as currently, even after December 31, 2020.
+If the application is accepted, you will then be able to practice in France under the French title of lawyer. .

 If the agreement on future relations provides for it, you will be able to practice under the status of foreign legal consultant (articles 101 and following of law n° 71-1130 of December 31, 1971) with your British professional title.
 This status authorizes lawyers who are not European nationals to practice in France under their original professional title the activity of legal consultation and drafting of private deeds for others in international law and foreign law, excluding of the Union and of the law of one of its Member States on the one hand and, on the other hand, of any mission of representation and assistance in justice.
 The request for authorization to exercise, on a temporary (one year) or permanent basis, the activity of legal advice must be addressed to the National Bar Council (art 204-9 of the decree of November 27, 1991).

 You are established in France before January 1, 2021: